 Grade components: Students are expected to complete and submit all assigned coursework in good faith; those who fail to do so will earn a failing grade, regardless of overall numerical score.
 Cut-offs for final letter grades D, C, B, A are, respectively, 35, 55, 70, and 85.
-In case of class-wide unexpectedly low scores the above may be adjusted, but only in a manner that everyone's grade is at least as good as the above indicate.
+Actual grades may be higher; these cut-offs provide lower bounds.

 component % of grade

-in-class participation 5

-discussion forum contributions 5

-online work and tests 20
+class participation & exercises 10

-homeworks (including programming) 20
+homeworks 20

-two quizzes 10
+two quizzes 20

-two midterm exams 20
+two midterm exams 30

 final exam 20